antmicro/parallella-lcd-fpga/README.rst

 License
 -------

-This software, unless otherwise stated, is released on the `MIT license <http://opensource.org/licenses/MIT>`_.
+This software, unless otherwise stated, is released on the `3-clause BSD license <http://opensource.org/licenses/BSD-3-Clause>`_.